Director of Communications

 He spent seven years touching every aspect of the museum business including Giant Screen Theater operations, video/multimedia production, event planning, audio-visual installation for interactive galleries, non-profit administration, and website/social media management.
 Beck led the theater’s $2 million digital conversion away from a 15/70 film-based IMAX theatre to Christie’s 6P laser light projection and the expansion of the auditorium to include a new AV-integrated performance stage.

-In 2010, Beck served as associate producer for the 3D giant screen film Soldiers’ Stories, narrated by Academy Award-winner Mickey Rooney.
+In 2010, Beck served as associate producer for the 3D giant screen film Soldiers’ Stories, narrated by Academy Award winner Mickey Rooney and produced by Academy Award winner Nick Reed.
 He also wrote and produced promotional videos to accompany the American Road to Victory‘s national PBS broadcasts and collector’s edition DVD sets.

 In addition to his work with Fun Academy, Beck currently serves as an officer in the Georgia Army National Guard.